Orphee3/iOS/Pods/Socket.IO-Client-Swift/README.md

 - `nsp: String` Default is `"/"`.
 Connects to a namespace.
 - `cookies: [NSHTTPCookie]?` An array of NSHTTPCookies.
 Passed during the handshake.
 Default is nil.
 - `log: Bool` If `true` socket will log debug messages.
 Default is false.
+- `logger: SocketLogger` If you wish to implement your own logger that conforms to SocketLogger you can pass it in here.
+Will use the default logging defined under the protocol otherwise.
 - `sessionDelegate: NSURLSessionDelegate` Sets an NSURLSessionDelegate for the underlying engine.
 Useful if you need to handle self-signed certs.
 Default is nil.
 - `path: String` - If the server uses a custom path. ex: `"/swift"`.
 Default is `""`
 - `extraHeaders: [String: String]?` - Adds custom headers to the initial request.
 Default is nil.